Raymond De Young Ph.D.

 Ph.D., 1984, University of Michigan

 The depth of the required response is unprecedented.
-Well before the end of this century we will need to respond with an order-of-magnitude decrease in emissions and a comparable decline in resource consumption.
-The environmental movement has previously argued for major reductions in resource consumption but never have changes of this magnitude been envisioned.
+Well before the end of this century industrial society will need to respond with an order-of-magnitude decrease in emissions and a comparable decline in resource consumption.
+We have previously argued for major reductions in resource consumption but never have changes of this magnitude been envisioned.

 Yet acceptance is but the first step and not nearly as hard as what comes next.
-Adapting well to a long and drawn-out decline in resource availability and consumption is not something with which we are familiar.
-Thus we must pre-familiarize ourselves with the behaviors needed for the dramatically leaner times ahead.
+Permanently adapting our individual and group behavior to a long and drawn-out decline in resource availability is not something with which we are familiar.
+Thus we must pre-familiarize ourselves with the behaviors needed for the leaner times ahead.
 We must plan for, motivate and maintain deep, yet meaningful, behavior change starting with each of us, where we are, now.
-And we need to start this transition while we still have a surplus of social, psychological and resource capital.
+And we need to start this transition while we still have the currrent surpluses of social, psychological and resource capital.

 1. Planning for foundational sustainability: Transitioning quickly to the local.

 We can pursue localization, a process compatible with a viable and satisfying existence on a finite planet.

 We can draw on deeper forms of motivation to promote environmentally responsible behavior, including intrinsic motivation and our fascination with building and maintaining competence.

 3. Maintaining human wellness: Using nature, tranquility and activity to enhance well-being.

 The transition we must make is crucial and overdue, but hard.
 Since burned out people can neither heal the planet nor live sustainably, they too must be healed and supported.
 We can use the powerful effect on human well-being of nearby nature, in all its forms.